-CL is a very underrated rapper and she was able to express her style in this aggressive, loud, and powerful solo track.
+CL is a very underrated rapper, and she expressed her style in this aggressive, loud, and powerful solo track.
 The music video has a lot happening and is filled with high energy.
-The song never feels static the more you hear it and the more you watch the video you are amazed by the editing which does not leave you dizzy or confused.
-The choreography is fierce and CL is at the center of every scene.
-It was the video that showed the K-pop world that Kpop stars can truly go global.
+The song never feels static the more you hear it, and the more you watch the video, you are amazed by the editing, which does not leave you dizzy or confused.
+The choreography is fierce, and CL is at the center of every scene.
+The video showed the K-pop world that Kpop stars can indeed go global.

 Chungha – Gotta Go

-Chungha’s Gotta Go is a fun and catchy track that is perfect for summertime listening.
-The song features a simple, yet effective, melody that is sure to get stuck in your head.
-The lyrics are about a young woman who is trying to find her way in life and make her own decisions.
-Chungha’s powerful vocal performance is the highlight of the song, and she delivers a catchy and refreshing performance.
+Chungha’s Gotta Go is a fun and catchy track for summertime listening.
+The song features a simple yet effective melody that will get stuck in your head.
+The lyrics are about a young woman trying to find her way in life and make her own decisions.
+Chungha’s powerful vocal performance is the song’s highlight, and she delivers a catchy and refreshing performance.

 G-Dragon – Crooked

 Crooked is a single from G-Dragon’s second solo album, COUP D’ETAT.
-The song was released on September 5th, 2013, and was written and composed by G-Dragon himself.
-Crooked is about being lost and confused in a relationship, and not knowing what to do.
+The song was released on September 5th, 2013, and was written and composed by G-Dragon.
+Crooked is about losing, being confused in a relationship, and not knowing what to do.

-The song starts off with a simple piano melody, and then G-Dragon’s rap comes in.
-The rap is very powerful and emotional, and it really sets the tone for the rest of the song.
-The chorus is catchy and easy to sing along to, and it really sticks in your head.
-The song is definitely a bop, and it’s one of those songs that you can’t help but sing along to.
+The song starts with a simple piano melody, and then G-Dragon’s rap comes in.
+The rap is very powerful and emotional, and it sets the tone for the rest of the song.
+The chorus is catchy and easy to sing along to, and it sticks in your head.
+The song is a bop, one of those songs that you can’t help but sing along to.

 Jimin – Promise

 “Promise” by Jimin was written and composed by Jimin himself.
 The song is a pop ballad with R&B elements.
 The lyrics reflect on the singer’s past relationship and express his hope for the future.
 The song received positive reviews from music critics, who praised its composition and Jimin’s vocal performance.
-It debuted at number 68 on the US Billboard Hot 100, becoming Jimin’s first solo entry on the chart.
+It debuted at number 68 on the US Billboard Hot 100, becoming Jimin’s first solo entry.

 Zico – Any Song

-The biggest shocker on the list but we don’t care.
+The biggest shocker on the list, but we don’t care.
 Zico’s solo track Any Song is a great song.
-The simple, jazzy piano riff brings you in from the start of the song.
+The simple, jazzy piano riff brings you in from the song’s start.
 The harmonies and verses blend well together and show off Zico’s versatility.
 The song follows Zico through his birthday party, where he seems invisible to his friends and is the only one not having a good time.
-However, he is able to escape the madness by putting on earphones and dancing like nobody was watching.
-It is a very good solo track from a group member and deserves to be on this list.
+However, he can escape the madness by using earphones and dancing like nobody is watching.
+It is a perfect solo track from a group member and deserves to be on this list.